 Support inspection readiness program for assigned laboratories, including development of internal laboratory profiles and electronic database record-keeping.

 Support the University???s laboratory sustainability program through departmental workgroups and laboratory-based activities, including educating research personnel regarding waste reduction, proper waste segregation, and recycling, and monitoring such practices.

 Assist in documentation and recordkeeping for various EH&S programs.

 Conduct hazardous materials clearances in laboratories and support EH&S Fire Safety, Facilities Operations, and Capital Project Management, throughout a project???s lifecycle, as needed.

 Assist in the inventory, management and maintenance of university industrial hygiene equipment, including scheduling and training of applicable staff in proper use.

 Develop professional contacts at peer institutions with staff performing similar activities.
 Be able to expand skill set to assist other program areas (Biological/Radiation) and provide cross-coverage in these areas, as necessary.

-Bachelor's degree required (scientific discipline such as Chemistry, Biology, or Environmental Sciences preferred).
-2 or more years of relevant experience in the environmental health and safety field is required, preferably in a laboratory environment.
-An appropriate combination of education and experience, meeting Columbia University criteria, may be considered in lieu of 2 or more years of experience.
+Bachelor???s degree required (scientific discipline such as Chemistry, Biology, or Environmental Sciences preferred).
+Two to four years of experience.
+An appropriate combination of education and experience, meeting Columbia University criteria, may be considered.
+Knowledge of higher education a plus.